Course Outline

 • Understanding Routing.

-• Describe the industry standard protocol model used in government networks.
+• Describe the industry standard protocol model for government networks.

-• Describe wiring methodologies and standards applicable to government environments.
+• Explain wiring methodologies and standards used in government IT environments.

 • Describe adapters, hubs, and switches suitable for government use.

-• Describe routing technologies and protocols relevant to government networks.
+• Describe routing technologies and protocols relevant to public sector operations.

-This module describes the requirements of a protocol stack and focuses on the Transmission Control Protocol/Internet Protocol (TCP/IP) protocol stack, which is essential for government network operations.
+This module describes the requirements of a protocol stack and focuses on the Transmission Control Protocol/Internet Protocol (TCP/IP) protocol stack, which is essential for government IT infrastructure.

 Lessons